 Morrison Jeep Trail is a rough and adrenaline-pumping road running from Clarks Fork River valley to the Beartooth Plateau.
-The trail is also known as Forest Road 120 located within the Shoshone National Forest in Wyoming, USA.
+The trail is also known as Forest Road 120 located within the Shoshone National Forest in Wyoming.
+It's in 41.1 mi (66 km) northwest of Cody, close to the border with Montana.
 Being just 22 mi (35.4 km) long, the drive will take about 7 hours.
-The state of the road justifies why you need so much time for such a short distance.
+The condition of the road justifies why you need so much time for such a short distance.

 Morrison Jeep Trail starts at the elevation of around 4,500 ft (1,372 m) and climbs up to 10,203 ft (3,110 m) above the sea level.
-Besides, you’ll gain about 2,000 ft (610 m) of elevation in 2 mi (3.2 km).
-It is possible due to 27 tight switchback turns.
+The steepest section is between Clarks Fork River and the top of Beartooth Plateau, where you’ll gain about 2,000 ft (610 m) of elevation in 2 mi (3.2 km) overcoming 27 tight switchbacks.
 Keep in mind that if you started climbing up to the Plateau, you have no option to turn back as the trail is a single-lane path with no turnouts.
-Also, in some places, it is just 8-foot-wide.
+Also, in some places, it is just 8-ft (2.4-m) wide.

 Weather conditions make a big impact on the state of this road.
 The trail is usually closed due to the snow from October to June, sometimes it stays closed till mid-July.
 It's not recommended to drive on this road when it's wet, muddy, or slippery.
 The steepest sections of this road have a gradient of 25%.
 There are loose rocks, deep ruts, and large boulders along the way.